rithmschool/react_curriculum/Unit-01/03-react_router.md

 ### Adding Routes

-Next, edit `src/App.js` to have the following (this example is taken from the [React Router docs](https://reacttraining.com/react-router/web/example/basic)):
+Next, edit `src/App.js` to have the following (this example is taken from the [React Router docs](https://reacttraining.com/react-router/web/example/basic)) - you can head over to the docs and interact with this example as well.

 ```js
 import React from 'react';